UWCS/stardust/content/news/2025-06-02-raven-was-the-impostor-newsletter-t3-w7.md

 The successful UWCS Run Club returns, having done weekly 5K runs throughout this term hosted by the Sports Officers on a variety of routes!
 Whether it's building the leg muscles up or getting the rage ~~against the machine~~ energy that's built up over exam season, come along for a run ~~or walk~~ - this is open to all ability levels!

-Meet Zach and Alfie outside DCS at 5pm, avoid the temptation of eating the grass (we can't all be geese!), and clock in that extra distance1
+Meet Zach and Alfie outside DCS at 5pm, avoid the temptation of eating the grass (we can't all be geese!), and clock in that extra distance!

 UWCS has a Strava that you should join [here](https://www.strava.com/clubs/1426021)!